arunjandaur/ProjectEvolution/README.md

 # ProjectEvolution

-Evolution simulator with matchmaking implemented in Java By Arun Jandaur and Michael Ho
+Evolution simulator with matchmaking implemented in Java by Arun Jandaur and Michael Ho